-A special treat at Pendry San Diego is the champagne vending machine in the lobby where hotel guests can get single-serving bottles of Moët & Chandon champagnes on demand.
+A special treat at this Pendry Hotel in San Diego is the champagne vending machine in the lobby where hotel guests can get single-serving bottles of Moët & Chandon champagnes on demand.

 It’s one of only four champagne vending machines in the world, thus far.
-If you’re worried about the kids, don’t be.
+If you’re worried about the kids accessing the adults-only vending machine, don’t be.
 The machine only accepts Moët branded coins that you purchase from the front desk.
 The machine dispenses your champagne selection gently, so no worries about disturbing the bubbles either.

 Pendry San Diego for Kids